Sheffield, Texas: History

-Local resident Herbert A. Holmes, who came to Sheffield with his family in 1906, began collecting facts, recollections, and photographs about the small community.
-His son J. Wayne Holmes and he eventually published these in a small book entitled, Frontier Days in Sheffield, which he published in 1973.
+Local resident Herbert A. Holmes (1900-1973) came to Sheffield with his family in 1906, and later served many years as a Pecos County Justice of the Peace.
+He collected facts, recollections, and photographs about the small community, and with his son J. Wayne Holmes published these in 1973 as Frontier Days in Sheffield.

-Although Sheffield is unincorporated, it has a post office, with the ZIP code of 79781.
+Demographics

+Sheffield first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 Education

 Public education in the community of Sheffield is provided by the Iraan-Sheffield Independent School District.